cbuggle/chemotion_ELN/README_REACTION_PROCESS_EDITOR.md

 It is based on the Chemotion ELN editor on the most recent `main`.
 I try to keep it as up to date as possible.

-It adds some ActiveRecord models, API access points, Grape Entity Serializing and last not least the definition of and the export to the generic KIT-ORD reaction database format.
+It adds some ActiveRecord models, API access points, Grape Entity Serializing and last not least the definition of and the export to the generic Chemical Lab Automation Process Protocol (CLAP) reaction database format.

 For the proper functioning of the Frontend Editor

-* The db seeds in `db/seeds/reaction_editor_seeds.rb` need to run (they are included in a regular `rake db:seed` run).
+* The db seeds in `db/seeds/reaction_editor_seeds.rb` need to run (they are included in the regular `rake db:seed` run).

 * The RPE Frontend Hostname needs to be set as ENV['REACTION_PROCESS_EDITOR_HOSTNAME'] which needs to be defined in `.env`
 * (`export REACTION_PROCESS_EDITOR_HOSTNAME="http://localhost:4000"` in your shell will also work).